 Assets pledged as security for a loan or other obligation.
-Collateral can take many forms: cash, highly rated securities, property, inventory, equipment, receivables, etc.
+Collateral can take many forms, such as cash, highly rated securities, property, inventory, equipment and receivables.

-Collateralized Debt Obligation (CDO)
+Collateralized debt obligation (CDO)

-An investment-grade security backed by a pool of bonds, loans and/or any other type of debt instruments.
+An investment grade security that is backed by a pool of bonds, loans and/or any other type of debt instrument.